Who Gets What and How Assets and Debt Are Divided in a Divorce

-One of the more contentious issues in divorce cases is the division of assets and debts.
+One of the more contentious issues in divorce cases is how assets and debt are divided in a divorce.
 The reality is that a divorcing couple can expend a good deal of time and emotional energy—not to mention money—arguing over who should get what when it comes to property and debts.

 If you are contemplating a divorce, or have taken steps to begin marriage dissolution proceedings in Florida, it is important for you to have a fundamental understanding of how assets and debts are dealt with legally in the Sunshine State.